pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 # Analysis of Genetic Data 2: Setup

-These instructions assume that you have a user or guest account on the RCC compute cluster, *midway*.
+These instructions assume that you have a user or guest account on the RCC compute cluster, [midway](https://rcc.uchicago.edu/docs).
 If you plan to use a different computing resource (e.g., another compute cluster, your own laptop), these instructions will be slightly different.

 ### Introduce yourself